sagarjaink/apify-mcp-server/README.md

      }
     }
     ```
-    Alternatively, you can use `actors` argument to select one or more Apify Actors:
+    Alternatively, you can use the `actors` argument to select one or more Apify Actors:
     ```json
    {
     "mcpServers": {